ThePyth0nKid/pp4-myblog/README.md

 Max can deepen his knowledge of AGI and actively engage in discussions about it.

 <h3 id="wireframe">Wireframes</h3>
+The wireframes are intended to provide an initial overview of how the project's design will be implemented, with an emphasis on keeping it simple.
+They are based on the user stories and have been created using Figma.
+Inspired by the Code Institute's walkthrough project, Codestar, these visual drafts are a key part of the design process.
+They allow for the planning of the interface's placement and layout before starting the actual development.
+By using wireframes and drawing inspiration from Codestar, the aim was to sketch and refine ideas in a straightforward and effective manner.

 ![frontpage](docs/images/frontpage1.png)
 ![frontpage#2](docs/images/frontpage2.png)
 ![user overview](docs/images/viewpost.png)
 ![register account](docs/images/signup.png)
 ![login](docs/images/signin.png)